 Perform a mild chin tuck, which should roll the tight muscles over the tennis balls.

-If this area is tight and sore, and if this mild self-massage relieves pressure and reduces the head pain, there is a good chance that you deal with tension headaches.
+If this area is tight and sore, and mild self-massage relieves pressure and reduces the head pain, there is a good chance that you deal with tension headaches.

 When should I call a physical therapist?

 Because there are many causes for muscle tension headaches, it is important to see a physical therapist.
-Your PT will be able to ask appropriate questions and perform additional tests to determine the most likely cause of your headaches.
-Once the origin of your problems is identified, your PT will work with you to correct the problems, which may include:
+Your PT will be able to ask appropriate questions and perform tests to determine the cause of your headaches.
+Once the origin of your problems is identified your PT will work with you to correct the problems.
+This may include:

-Call us at (866) 588-0230 if you have been experiencing tension headaches and the tennis ball test is positive.
+Email or call us at (866) 588-0230 if you think you’re experiencing tension headaches.
 Please understand that living with pain is not an option.
-There is a solution, and often it is pretty easily fixed.
-Your movement specialists at Kinetic Edge Physical Therapy are equipped to help you experience better comfort and performance to restore your health, happiness, and hope!
+There is a solution, often a pretty simple one.
+Kinetic Edge Physical Therapy movement specialists are equipped to improve comfort and performance to restore your health, happiness, and hope!

 Information adapted from Move Forward and the American Physical Therapy Association (APTA)